WAGO/pfc-firmware-sdk/README.md

 ```
 >After that the cross toolchain is located into folder: /opt/LINARO.Toolchain-2017.10/arm-linux-gnueabihf/bin/

-If your interested in the sources of the linaro toolchain take a look at:
+If you are interested in the sources of the linaro toolchain take a look at:
 ```
 http://www.github.com/wago/gcc-linaro.toolchain-2017
 ```